truechain/TIPs/tip-1.md

 - GasLimit: Maximum amount of gas should be used for this transaction.
 - Recipient: Address of the beneficiary for this transaction.
 - Value: Amount of token to be transacted.
-- Code: Virtual machine code for smart contract deployment.
+- Data: Virtual machine code for smart contract deployment or miscellaneous use.
-- Data: Miscellaneous use.
 - Payer: The payer sender wants the transaction to be paid by.
 - V,R,S: Cryptographic values corresponding to the signature of the transaction, and used to determine the sender of the transaction.
 - PV,PR,PS: Cryptographic values corresponding to the signature of the payment, used to determine the payer of the transaction.